mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 {% img src="endpoint.webp" alt="API endpoint for posts" %}

-> 🐿️ I'm using the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) extension in Chrome for the highlighting.
+> 🐿️ You can use the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension for the highlighting.

 Awesome!
 You created an API endpoint for posts you can reuse across your app (you can even make it public for others to consume). 🔥